hongquanli/octopi-research/software/README.md

 sudo apt-get install python3-pyqt5 pip3 install qtpy pyserial
 ```
-If opencv is not preinstalled (e.g. if you're not using a Jetson but a regular computer), run the following
+If opencv and lxml not preinstalled (e.g. if you're not using a Jetson but a regular computer), run the following
 ```
-pip3 install --upgrade setuptools pip pip3 install opencv-python
+pip3 install --upgrade setuptools pip pip3 install opencv-python opencv-contrib-python pip3 install lxml
 ```

 ### install camera drivers